 Note: The dots show the projected reference value and 12-month average inflation in the country in December 2010.
-Sources: Eurostat, Commission services' Spring 2010 Forecast.

 Inflation in Poland has been somewhat volatile over the last years, reflecting in particular the sensitivity of the Polish economy to external price shocks and exchange rate fluctuations as well as variations in food prices, which have a relatively large weight (of around 30%) in the Polish HICP index.